Artemis

 Orion Spacecraft Launch Abort Motor

 Northrop Grumman manufactures the main abort motor and attitude control motor that are an integral part of the Launch Abort System for NASA's Orion spacecraft that will launch atop NASA's Space Launch System and carry crew to deep space missions.
-The Space Launch System will incorporate the Launch Abort System to safely lift the Orion crew module away from the launch vehicle in the event of an emergency on the launch pad or during ascent.
+The Space Launch System incorporates the Launch Abort System to safely lift the Orion crew module away from the launch vehicle in the event of an emergency on the launch pad or during ascent.

 Read More About How Northrop Grumman Keeps Astronauts Safe